noah-nuebling/mac-mouse-fix/Notes/Localization/Localization Readme.md

 ## Reflection on Localization System - June 2024

+(Update July 2024: We're implementing our own system now, the other stuff in this note is mostly outdated.)

 Today I tried some more TMS' (Translation Management Systems) with online editors and support for crowd-sourcing.
 I really don't want to commit to any of them.
 I don't think any are really great.
 I also came up with an idea for a custom solution that I think is going to be very good.

 Find more detailed reflection here: